November 11, 2020 – Updates will be posted to this page

 - Direct phone calls to Residents are encouraged along with mailed cards and notes

-- And are requesting the Primary Contact create a chain of communication to share information with other friends and family to keep information flowing
+- When possible, we're asking a family member to act as a point person to create a chain of communication to share information with other friends and family

 Is Tabitha Meals on Wheels still delivering?